stratum-mining/sv2-spec/05-Mining-Protocol.md

 +-------------------+-----------+--------------------------------------------------------------------------------------+
 ```

-When `maximum_target` is smaller than currently used maximum target for the channel, upstream node MUST reflect the client’s request (and send appropriate `SetTarget` message).
+When `maximum_target` is smaller than currently used maximum target for the channel, upstream node must reflect the client’s request and send appropriate `SetTarget` message.

 ### 5.3.8 `UpdateChannel.Error` (Server -> Client)